sheryna92/aboutme/README.md

-- 👋 Hi, I’m @sheryna92
+- 👋 Hi, I’m Sheryna
 - 👀 I’m interested in business intelligence and data analyst roles.
 - 🌱 I’m currently learning SQL and sharpening my skills in Power BI.
 - 💞️ I’m looking to collaborate on projects which can showcase the application of the tools I learnt.
 - 📫 You can reach me at sheryna92@gmail.com